mrdoob/three.js/editor/docs/Implementing additional commands for undo-redo.md

 		var output = Cmd.prototype.toJSON.call( this );

-		// TODO: serialize relevant information so that
+		// TODO: serialize relevant information to json so that
 		// it can be restored in 'fromJSON'

 		return output;